tmpbci/Maxwellator/README.md

 /C4				Prefix to forward the osc command to C4 module

+/bcr			Prefix to forward the osc command to BCR 2000 module

 /blackout		Self explanatory

+/states			Prefix for Maxwellator parameters

 Each module has it's own OSC commands and common ones :
 /modulename/status